Prediction Markets

 KalshiRegulated / Real-Money2021US (CFTC regulated)USDPolitics, finance, sports, entertainmentFirst federally regulated prediction exchange.Pro traders, hedge seekersActive

-PolymarketDecentralized / Crypto2020Global (offshore)USDC (Polygon)Politics, culture, financePopular crypto market; blocked in US, active globally.Crypto speculators, global bettorsActive (non-U.S.)
+PolymarketDecentralized / Crypto2020Global (offshore)USDC (Polygon)Politics, culture, financePopular crypto market, active globally.Crypto speculators, global bettorsActive (non-U.S.)

 AugurDecentralized / Crypto2018Global (Ethereum-based)ETH, REP tokenAny event (custom markets)Fully decentralized; low current user activity.Web3 developers, DeFi usersActive (low usage)